 - Fuel and oils will be stored in accordance with legislation to minimise the risk of pollution.
 In brief, secondary containment will be provided for all oil and diesel tanks: - For a single tank, the secondary containment will be at least 110% of the maximum storage capacity. - For two or more tanks in one secondary containment system, the secondary containment will be at least 110% of the biggest tank's maximum storage capacity or 25% of the total maximum storage capacity of all the tanks, whichever is the greatest. - It is a requirement that storage of static generator(s) and associated fuel tank(s) are fully enclosed containerised systems (e.g. generator and fuel tank within the same bunded container unit) with a high level alarm fitted to the bund to indicate any issues with the containment system.
-Alternatively, static generator(s) and associated fuel tank(s)which are separate with inter-connecting hoses, may be located within a covered impermeable bunds or with plant nappies/drip trays, where these will be located on-site for the "duration of the works".
-Bunds shall be constructed from reinforced concrete base and reinforced concrete walls which have been cast in-situ as singular impervious units.
-Bund walls constructed with concrete blocks are strictly prohibited.
-A bund integrity test shall be conducted before the bund is brought into service.
-Records of all bund integrity tests should be kept on file for audit by the SPR Environmental Team).
+Alternatively, static generator(s) and associated fuel tank(s)which are separate with inter-connecting hoses, may be located within a covered impermeable bund, where these will be located on-site for the "duration of the works".
+Bunds shall be constructed from concrete block work or similar (e. g. a walled containment facility).
 Rainwater shall be prevented from accumulating in bunds as this will compromise the containment.
-Any accumulated rainwater will be removed from the bund using a portable sump pump, following inspection for potential contamination, and disposed of in a controlled manner.
 Further controls with respect to fuel and oil storage are detailed in Table 4-2.